ronsys11/RonakNarkhede.github.io/content/project/02-Vision based Robot Control/index.md

 - Developed a novel Human-Machine Interface to simplify programming robotic manipulators.
 - Utilized a wireless pointer and a stereo camera for intuitive point selection and task simulation.
-- Integrated ROS, ArUco markers, and a visual feedback device to enable non-expert operators to program robots effectively.
+- Integrated ROS, ArUco markers, and a visual feedback device to enable non-expert operators to program robots.
-- Tested on multiple manipulators, achieving high accuracy with an RMSE under 6.5 mm.
-- Enhanced accessibility and efficiency in industrial, educational, and creative automation tasks.
 <!--more-->